cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
 Perplexity AI CLI Client written in Python by Perplexity AI to connect to perplexity.ai API to run queries.

+With this script and a Perplexity.ai API key, you can run queries.

 ## Prerequisites
 You need to retrieve your API Key from Perplexity.ai
 **Prompt:**  `where do I retrieve my Perplexity.ai API Key?`